harrisonpage/draft/README.md

 The `icon` field refers to an SVG file in the `badges` folder.
 For example, `camera` maps to `badges/camera.svg`.

 [Lucide](https://lucide.dev) is an excellent resource for SVG icons.

+## Fediverse Integration

+* If the `fediverse_creator` configuration field is filled out, a `fediverse:creator` header will appear on all pages

 ## Posts